103 Languages Supported for Real-Time Translation — Any Direction

 Does it handle accents?

 Yes, across a broad range.
-Deepgram's streaming models are trained on diverse accent data, and English in particular handles US, UK, Australian, Indian, and South African accents cleanly.
+Scribe v2 is trained on diverse accent data, and English in particular handles US, UK, Australian, Indian, and South African accents cleanly.
 For other languages, heavy regional accents within a country (thick rural dialects, for example) will see slightly higher error rates than news-anchor speech, but the overall trend in 2026 is that modern ASR is noticeably less accent-sensitive than older systems.
 If a specific speaker is getting poor recognition, the biggest single fix is usually a better microphone position rather than a different language setting.

 What if a word doesn’t exist in the target language?